Wet Hot African Summer

 Arriving at the dusty village, he finds it transformed: the school he built is a ruin, the church and clinic are gone, and poverty and apathy have set in among the people.
 They remember him—the White Man with no fear of snakes—and welcome him.
 But is his new life, his journey back, an escape or a trap?

+Number 2 is The Open Door by Latifa al-Zayyat.
 Nationalists usually love women symbolically, but this is a more thoughtful and sexy account of changing sexual mores in revolutionary mid-century Egypt.
 Layla’s father is humiliated when his daughter starts menstruating and vows to marry her off to her cousin.
 She becomes active in the Suez Canal war in 1956, and gains the courage to call off her conventional engagement to pursue another kind of relationship with a revolutionary colleague.

-Kristin is an ambitious and studious California grad student in archeology delighted at being allowed to accompanies a dig searching Ethiopia for a lost palace.
+Kristin is an ambitious and studious California grad student in archeology delighted at being allowed to accompany a dig searching Ethiopia for a lost palace.
 But disaster strikes, trapping all the other members of her expedition in a cave-in.
 Only Kristin is left alive, with very little water, in a small cave on the edge of the desert.
 Dehydrated and barely conscious, she is found by primitive Ethiopian tribesmen who see in her beautiful golden hair and flawless white skin, the chance for great profits for their poor village.
 Using ancient tribal potions and skilled caresses, keeping her dehydrated and suggestive, the villagers careful treatment condition her body and mind to helpless, incredible pleasure.
 Unable to communicate with the backward villagers, naked and helpless, Kristin gives herself to a pleasure so intense her mind can hardly stand it.
 Sapped of her will to resist, she is slowly turned into a sexual slave, a carnal creature of uninhibited sexuality and lust, and eventually sold to a local trader for transport to the distant city and its decadent princes.

 Buy your copy on Amazon, Modern Erotic Library doesn’t seem to have its own site.